uli-heller/git-conflict-separate-files/MyServiceTest.md

 Some initial tests for feature T

+# test 1

+# test 2

+# test 3

+# test 4

 Feature V Test
 --------------

-Some implementation details of the unit test for feature W
+Some implementation details of the unit test for feature W and a modification needed for feature T